India's IT Landscape — Why Now?

 Funding, Equity & Foreign Direct Investment

 India allows 100% FDI in the IT sector under the Automatic Route — no prior government approval required.
-Understanding FEMA compliance is critical for international fundraising.
+Understanding FEMA compliance is critical for NRIs and foreign investors.

 FDI Compliance under FEMA

-- 100% FDI under Automatic Route in IT, ITES, software development, and IT-enabled services
+- 100% FDI under Automatic Route in IT, ITES, software development, IT-enabled services

-- Foreign investment must be reported to RBI in Form FC-GPR within 30 days of share allotment
+- Foreign investment reported to RBI via Form FC-GPR within 30 days of share allotment

-- Annual Return on Foreign Liabilities and Assets (FLA) filed with RBI by 15 July each year
+- Annual Return on Foreign Liabilities and Assets (FLA) filed with RBI by July 15

-- Share pricing to foreign investors must comply with FEMA pricing guidelines (DCF/CCI method)
+- Share pricing must comply with FEMA pricing guidelines (DCF/CCI method)

-- Convertible instruments (CCDs, CCPS, SAFEs) are commonly used for angel/seed rounds
+- Convertible instruments (CCDs, CCPS, SAFEs) used for angel/seed rounds

 - Minimum vesting period: 1 year from date of grant